Contractor Deposits: How Much Is Safe to Pay Upfront?

 Protection: Never pay more than 20% upfront.
 Verify license/financial protection.

-Scam 2: The Serial Starter
+problem pattern 2: The Serial Starter

 How it works: